erik1066/fdns-ms-dotnet-object/docs/README.md

 A liveness check is available at `/health/live`.
 The liveness check returns a 200 OK if the service is running.

 A readiness check is available at `/health/ready`.
 The readiness check shows a status of dependent services such as databases and other microservices.
 It also checks for degraded performance in addition to whether the services are available.
+An HTTP 200 is returned for "ready" and "degraded" statuses.
+An HTTP 503 "Service Unavailable" is returned on `/health/ready` if the readiness probe fails.

+If you wish for the OAuth2 API Gateway to be included in the readiness check, set the `OAUTH2_READINESS_CHECK_URI` to the readiness or liveness endpoint of the API Gateway server.
+Otherwise the API Gateway will not be included.

 ## Experimenting with API operations